GiacomoBeretta/RayTracer/README.md

 This script converts a sequence of PNG images into an MP4 video.

-The script is designed to process images whose filenames follow the pattern:
+The script is designed to process images in the `PfmImages` directory whose filenames follow the pattern:

 ```text
 frame_%03d.png